airmeter-io/website/2-features.markdown

 # Supported CO2 Sensor Families

-The support for each sensor has been developed with care and in respect to the manufacters recommendations as far as is possible.
+The support for each sensor has been developed with care and in respect to the manufactures recommendations as far as is possible.
 Each sensor "driver" exposes functions which the UI layers use to configure and control the sensor.

 Presently AirMeter.io supports:
 - [*Senseair*](https://senseair.com) - Senseair Sunrise (UART or I2C).